gSchool/DNA-release-3/02-Phase-A/02_tactical_view.md

 * Platform Engineer
 * Security Engineer
 * Test Engineer
-* N/A - currently not utilizng any of the roles listed
+* N/A - currently not utilizing any of the roles listed

 ##### !end-options